 For further reading, I suggest the TOSCA Simple Profile doc.

-In my upcoming blog posts, I will begion to expand on TOSCA and Cloudify with more advanced examples.
+In upcoming blog posts, we expand upon the concepts of TOSCA and Cloudify’s solution, and provide more advanced examples.